-The Amazon Echo Dot Gen 4 is the best Bluetooth speaker under $50 that we've tested.
+The Amazon Echo Dot Gen 4 is the best speaker under $50 that we've tested for voice assistants.
 This small spherical speaker has Alexa built-in and does an excellent job of understanding your commands when you're far from the speaker or in noisy environments.
 You can also mute the speaker's mic when you no longer want the assistant to listen to you.

 Its balanced mid-range ensures vocals and lead instruments sound clear and present in the mix.
 However, the underemphasized treble range can make higher-pitched voices and instruments sound dull at times.
 Fortunately, its Amazon Alexa app features bass and treble adjustments, so you can tweak the speaker's sound to better suit your preferences.
 Thanks to its 360-degree design, this speaker also has great directivity, resulting in an open and natural-sounding soundstage.

 Unfortunately, it isn't very portable and needs to remain connected to a power source in order for it to work due to its wired design.
 It also can't get very loud, and there's some compression at max volume that may affect the clarity of your audio during louder listening sessions.
 That said, it's a great choice if you're looking for a more affordable speaker that offers outstanding voice assistant support.